Jack, Joseph and Morton Mandel Center for Studies in Jewish Education

 In the past, Jewish families, like many others, offered girls fewer educational opportunities than boys.
 But that has not been the case for some time now.
 In her recent scholarship, Ilana Horwitz demonstrates the ways that girls raised by Jewish parents complete more years of college and attend more selective schools than girls from comparable socioeconomic backgrounds raised by non-Jewish parents.
 She argues that this is based on a distinctive “religious subculture” in the home.

-Listen to the What Girls Learn in Jewish Families Podcast Episode
+Listen to Podcast: What Girls Learn in Jewish Families

 Jon Levisohn and Anna Hartman on a zoom screen